 Here are our top home security tips for making your home a safer place.

-1. Download a Crime-Tracking App
+1. Download a crime-tracking app

 Once you’ve addressed your home’s immediate security vulnerabilities, it’s time to become more aware of the crime taking place in and around your neighborhood.
 With this knowledge, you can take additional precautions to keep your belongings and family safe.
 Thanks to technology, crime stats are right at your fingertips.
-Download CrimeReports, SpotCrime, or another SafeWise-approved crime-tracking tool to keep tabs on wrongdoings in your neighborhood.
+Download CrimeReports, SpotCrime, or another crime-tracking tool to keep tabs on wrongdoings in your neighborhood.

-Installing indoor and outdoor home security cameras is one of the top things people tell us they wished they’d done before their home was burglarized.
+Installing indoor and outdoor home security cameras is one of the top things people tell us they wished they’d noticed before their home was burglarized.
 And, in the event your home is broken into, footage captured by your security camera may help law enforcement identify those responsible.
 There are several different types of home security cameras.
 Some come as part of a complete home security system, while others can be purchased as a stand-alone security device.
 Either way, the most effective cameras are the ones with features like motion detection, night vision, and built-in Wi-Fi.
 Take a look at the fifteen home security cameras we recommend.

 A burglar’s intuition is keen when it comes to locating “hidden” outdoor keys.
 So don’t place your spare keys in obvious locations such as under the doormat or planter.
 Instead, hide your spare key somewhere much less conspicuous and at least fifty feet from your home.
 Better yet, replace your traditional lockset with a top-rated electronic keyless door lock that works with your home automation system, and you’ll never need to worry about stashing a key again.

-4. Replace the Front Door
+4. Replace the front door

 This home security tip requires more skill and money than our other hacks—but it’s well worth it.
 Burglars don’t think twice about breaking weak front doors, so you’ll want to protect your home with a steel core door or another security door instead of a standard wooden one.
 If investing in a new door isn’t in your budget, then replace the lockset that came with your door with a long-throw deadbolt.
 Kick your home’s security up a notch by installing a smart doorbell, such as the Ring Wi-Fi Enabled Doorbell, which allows you to see who’s at the door without opening it.
-Our smart doorbell buyers guide can help you find the best smart doorbell for your home.
+Our smart video doorbell buyers guide can help you find the best smart doorbell for your home.

 Locking your home’s entry doors—even when you’re inside—isn’t being paranoid.
 It’s taking a proactive approach to home safety, especially considering someone is home during almost one-third of all burglaries.
 Round up your family members and make a pact to consistently lock your home’s doors.
 If you have a hard time remembering to secure your home, you might want to install an electronic door lock like the August Smart Lock.
 Used in tandem with the August app, this device allows you to lock and unlock your doors right from your web-enabled device.